Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - claims in respect of loss of life, personal injury or loss of or damage to property (including damage to harbour works, basins and waterways and aids to navigation) occurring onboard or in direct connection with the operation of a ship or salvage operation and consequential loss resulting therefrom;

 - claims in respect of loss resulting from a delay in the carriage by sea of cargo, passengers or their luggage;

 - claims in respect of other losses resulting from the infringement of rights other than contractual rights occurring in direct connection with the operation of the ship or salvage operations;

 - claims in respect of the raising, removal, destruction or rendering harmless of a ship which is sunk, wrecked, stranded or abandoned, including anything that is or has been onboard;

 - claims in respect of the removal, destruction or rendering harmless of cargo; and

 - claims of a party other than that liable in respect of measures taken in order to avert or minimise losses for which the liable party may limit its liability in accordance with this convention and further loss caused by such measures.

 - claims for salvage, including, if applicable, any claim for special compensation under Article 14 of the International Convention on Salvage 1989, as amended, or general average contributions;

-- claims for oil pollution damage under the meaning of the International Convention on Civil Liability for Oil Pollution Damage 1969 or any amendment or protocol thereto which is in force;
+- claims for oil pollution damage within the meaning of the International Convention on Civil Liability for Oil Pollution Damage, dated 29 November 1969, or of any amendment or protocol thereto which is in force;

 - claims subject to an international convention or national legislation governing or prohibiting the limitation of liability for nuclear damage;